 Here are a few tips to keep in mind as you plan your Prime Day shopping.

-Normally, the big shopping spectacular takes place in July, which allows the company to create a new shopping holiday in the middle of the summer, months before people are thinking about the holidays.
-However, due to the COVID-19 pandemic, Amazon held last year's Prime Day in October.
+The big shopping spectacular is back to taking place in July after some previous dat changes relating to the global pandemic.
+Having Prime Day in July allows the company to create a new shopping holiday in the middle of the summer, months before people are thinking about the holidays.

 Prime Day Isn’t Just Amazon